 Higher Education Administration Licensure

-Contact the Program Coordinator (link to contact info) for information on this option before enrolling in the M.S. program.
+Contact the Program Coordinator, Al Moyer, at 410-386-4626, for information on this option before enrolling in the M.S. program.

 Career Opportunities for Graduates

 The Educational Leadership program offers multiple paths to leadership in education.
 Prepare for careers such as:

 • Assistant Principal (Maryland and Pennsylvania)

 • Supervisor with five years experience on a valid subject matter certificate (Pennsylvania).

 • Supervisor of Curriculum and Instruction K – 12 (Pennsylvania).